Skip to main content

 cache"duration"noneCache TTL ("30s", "5m", "1h")

-tables["t1", "t2"]autoExplicit table dependencies for subscriptions
+tables("t1", "t2")listautoExplicit table dependencies for subscriptions (overrides SQL extraction)

 log"level"noneLog level (trace, debug, info, warn, error, off).
 Requires a quoted value (e.g., log = "debug"); a bare log without a value is silently accepted but has no effect.